Francis Bernard (artist): Exhibitions

-In 1981, Francis Bernard createed a graphic series based on the character Père Duchesne.
+In 1981, Francis Bernard created a graphic series based on the character Père Duchesne.
 This was shown for two months at the Centre Pompidou in Paris.
 The series is a collection of 150 drawings and paintings and constitutes the "Théâtre pictural du Père Duchesne".
 It was inspired by the Jean-Pierre Faye play, Les dernières journées du père Duchesne, which uses historical material from the revolutionary newspaper Le Père Duchesne.
 Twenty two panels of this series were also presented at the French-Italian Cultural Center, during the biennial Venice carnival on the theme "The masks of Marat".

 In 1984, in the hall of the Criée Theater in Marseille, Bernard exhibited a series of images painted on the theme of the French Revolution in the style of the Épinal print.